 - Provide the necessary safety equipment.
 Construction employers must provide the necessary equipment and ensure existing equipment, as well as machinery, is maintained on a regular basis.
 This includes putting procedures in place where workers check scaffolding and ladders each time they are used.
 OSHA recommends the use of Personal Fall Arrest Systems (PFAS), which are body harnesses connected to lifelines and anchors to catch workers if they fall.
 The use of PFAS is mandatory if the potential vertical drop at the construction site is six feet or more.

-Train all workers to properly use the safety equipment.
+- Train all workers to properly use safety equipment.
 The best safety equipment or PFAS will be worthless if not correctly used.
-The employer must ensure all workers are properly trained and execute each important construction site safety step every time machinery, scaffolding, ladders and other construction equipment is used.
+The employer must ensure all workers are properly trained and execute each important construction site safety step every time machinery, scaffolding, ladders, and other construction equipment is used.

 When a construction worker is injured or dies in an accident, such as a ladder or scaffold fall, a complete investigation must be performed to understand exactly how and why this happened.
 These are the minimum questions that must be answered for the worker or surviving family, and this inquiry is the start to ensure such accidents do not occur to others in the future.

-The construction site injury attorneys at the personal injury law firm of Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. have decades of experience with workers’ compensation and on-the-job accidents throughout Washington, D.C., Maryland and Virginia.
+The construction site injury attorneys at the personal injury law firm of Koonz, McKenney, Johnson & DePaolis L.L.P. have decades of experience with workers’ compensation and on-the-job accidents throughout Washington, D.C., Maryland and Virginia.
 Call us today to schedule a free, no obligation case review offered to any construction worker who was injured or a family member lost a loved one in a fatal construction accident.